ballerina-platform/module-ballerina-email/README.md

 ### Security and Authentication

-The `email` module supports both the TLS/SSL and STARTTLS as transport-level security protocols.
+The `email` library supports both the TLS/SSL and STARTTLS as transport-level security protocols.

 Transport-level security for all SMTP, POP3, and IMAP clients/listeners can be configured with the `secureSocket` field.